minduca/gonzague-bot/README.md

 ### Connect to Arduino

-Install [gonzague-arduino](https://github.com/minduca/gonzague-arduino) on the Arduino.
+1. Install [gonzague-arduino](https://github.com/minduca/gonzague-arduino) on the Arduino.

-Connect the Raspberry PI to the Arduino via USB port.
+2. Connect the Raspberry PI to the Arduino via USB port.
+3. Start the application.